SRI and ESG are Not Interchangeable. Here’s Why We Choose SRI.

 About the Author

 CEO, Earth Equity Advisors

 Peter Krull is a well-known leader in the green business community and a longtime advocate for fossil-fuel-free and sustainable, responsible and impact (SRI) investing.
-Peter was one of the first individuals to earn the Chartered SRI Counselor™ designation from the College for Financial Planning, and has guided Earth Equity Advisors' rapid growth as well as the firm’s rise to prominence as a four-time Best for the World Certified B Corporation.
+Peter was one of the first individuals to earn the Chartered SRI Counselor™ designation from the College for Financial Planning, and has guided Earth Equity Advisors' rapid growth as well as the firm’s rise to prominence as a five-time Best for the World Certified B Corporation.